LStepanek/mathematics_2168616/README.md

 # mathematics_2168616

-An illustrative repo with codes and outputs (no entry dataset!) for purposes of mathematics-2168616 manuscript submission.
+This is an illustrative repo with codes and outputs (no entry dataset!) for the mathematics-2168616 manuscript submission.
 Code comments are non-English.